blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

 Cookie: PHPSESSID=o7987bp4js9jm58hh523hm2i9n
 ```

-The faculty list page gives us all the existing faculty ID and lets us create new ones, so not need to atempt the IDOR anymore.
+The faculty list page gives us all the existing faculty ID and lets us create new ones, so no need to atempt the IDOR anymore.
 ![users.png](users.png)

 There are 5 pages with the following forms :